Nissan Pulsar: Europe

 In Europe, the N13 Pulsar was usually sold under the Nissan Sunny name - however, this was not the same car as the Nissan Sunny (B12) sold elsewhere around the same time.
 In Greece the N13 Pulsar retained the Cherry nameplate.
-Some markets (such as the United Kingdom and Greece) received a lineup starting with a 1.0-liter engine, but in most countries the 1.3 was at the bottom of the lineup.
+Some markets (such as Greece) received a lineup starting with a 1.0-liter engine, but in most countries the 1.3 was at the bottom of the lineup.
 A carburetted 1.6 was also on offer (fuel injected and catalysed in some countries), as was the 1.7-liter diesel engine.
-Typical equipment levels for the non-sporting models were LX and SLX.
+Equipment levels for the non-sporting models were L, LX, SLX and SGX.
 Four-wheel-drive was also available in the sedan.
 While the Pulsar was generally sold with Sunny badging in Europe, the Sunny Wagon (B12) was sold as part of the same Sunny family.

 The top version, called the Sunny GTi, initially had the 1.6-litre 16-valve engine with 110 PS at 6,400 rpm in the catalysed version.
 The version sold in countries unencumbered by emissions regulations produces 122 PS at 6,600 rpm.
 The GTi was quite discreet, with external changes limited to side skirts and small spoilers front and rear, as well as alloy wheels.
-It was not a particularly strong contender in the GTi market, to rectify this Nissan later introduced a more powerful and torquier 1.8-litre version.
+When introduced, it was not a particularly strong contender in the GTi market; to rectify this Nissan later introduced a more powerful and torquier 1.8-litre version.